We are scientists and engineers on a mission to tackle climate change

 Elon Musk realizes the importance of carbon removal to combat climate change and calls upon the world to come up with new ideas for scalable and cost-effective solutions.
 Carbyon is fully committed to this very purpose and participates in the XPRIZE Carbon Removal challenge.

-Carbyon has proven all aspects of the technology, bringing it to Technology Readiness Level 4.
-The next step is to build an integrated DAC prototype.
+Carbyon has proven all aspects of the technology, bringing it beyond Technology Readiness Level 4.
+The next step is to learn from our integrated prototype and start with the development of the full-scale machine.

-This integrated prototype will be a lab-scale model able to filter CO2 from air and hosting all essential components of the final machine.
-This model is needed to validate all aspects before building the first pilot machines.
+This integrated prototype are two lab-scale machines able to filter CO2 from ambient air and hosting all essential components of the final machine.
+This prototype is needed to validate all aspects before building the first pilot machines.

-The outdoor pilots will have a capacity of around 50 tons/year and will be deployed in various locations and applications around the world.
-This piloting and testing phase is crucial to prove deployment in different outdoor conditions as well as the integration with storage or fuel synthesis infrastructure.
+The machines will be deployed in various locations and applications around the world.
+The piloting and testing phase is crucial to prove deployment in different outdoor conditions as well as the integration with storage or fuel synthesis infrastructure.

 Our products are designed with mass manufacturing in mind to maximize impact towards our purpose.
 In the scale-up phase, production lines will be built allowing for the mass manufacturing of the machines, growing towards gigaton scale.